-Note that for $p = 0$, this bound is almost the same as in Proposition \ref{rough_risk_bound_estimator_1}, except that the undesirable term $\|b_m' - (b')_m\|_{f}^{2}$ no longer appears.
+{\bf Comparison of the two estimators.} Note that for $p = 0$, this bound is almost the same as in Proposition \ref{rough_risk_bound_estimator_1}, except that the undesirable term $\|b_m' - (b')_m\|_{f}^{2}$ no longer appears.
 The counterpart is that the result of Proposition \ref{rough_risk_bound_estimator_2} requires the additional Assumptions \ref{assumption_basis_derivatives} and \ref{assumption_bounds_I}.
-Thanks to Proposition \ref{additional_term_risk_bound_estimator_1} (see Section \ref{section_bases} for details): \begin{itemize} \item In the specific case of the trigonometric basis, the additional term $\|b_m' - (b')_m\|_{f}^{2}$ in the bound of Proposition \ref{rough_risk_bound_estimator_1} is null, and the first estimator requires less assumptions, so the first strategy is better. \item In the case of the Hermite basis, Assumption \ref{assumption_basis_derivatives}($m,p$), $p=1$ and Assumption \ref{assumption_bounds_I}($m$) are automatically fulfilled, so the second strategy is probably better. \item In the Laguerre basis, Assumption \ref{assumption_bounds_I}($m$) is satisfied for all $m$ if $b(0)=0$.
+Thanks to Proposition \ref{additional_term_risk_bound_estimator_1} (see Section \ref{section_bases} for details): \begin{itemize} \item In the specific case of the trigonometric basis, the additional term $\|b_m' - (b')_m\|_{f}^{2}$ in the bound of Proposition \ref{rough_risk_bound_estimator_1} is null, and the first estimator requires less assumptions, so the first strategy is better. \item In the case of the Hermite basis, Assumption \ref{assumption_basis_derivatives}($m,p$), $p=1$ and Assumption \ref{assumption_bounds_I}($m$) are automatically fulfilled.
+However, it is difficult to determine which strategy is better. \item In the Laguerre basis, Assumption \ref{assumption_bounds_I}($m$) is satisfied for all $m$ if $b(0)=0$.
 If this holds, it follows from Proposition \ref{additional_term_risk_bound_estimator_1} (iii) that both strategies give the same rate. \item In the case of the Legendre basis, the additional term $\|b_m' - (b')_m\|_{f}^{2}$ is likely to be large, so the second strategy should be preferred. \end{itemize}